tomasdeman/java/inheritance.md

 Als output krijgen we nu:

-We duiken 2m.
+_We duiken 2m.
 We duiken 3m.
-We zitten nu 5m onder de zeespiegel
+We zitten nu 5m onder de zeespiegel.
+Slaapwel!_